c3333/cpp-docs.de-de/docs/data/oledb/crowset-class.md

 ## <a name="crowsetgetoriginaldata"></a><a name="getoriginaldata"></a>CRowset:: GetOriginalData

-Ruft `IRowsetUpdate::GetOriginalData` auf, um die Daten abzurufen, die zuletzt abgerufen oder an die Datenquelle übertragen wurden.
+Ruft `IRowsetUpdate::GetOriginalData` auf, um die Daten abzurufen, die zuletzt von abgerufen oder an die Datenquelle übertragen wurden.

 ### <a name="syntax"></a>Syntax